mlt279/vscode-reti/documentation/Features.md

 ![Image of the step out button](img/debugger/step_out.png)

-When a jump is encountered at a given PC, a "callback" (i.e., the instruction at PC + 1) is saved. *Step Out* will then execute until this callback is reached.
+When a jump is encountered at a given PC, a "callback" (i.e., the instruction target pc of the jump) is saved. *Step Out* will then execute until this callback is reached.
 If no jump has occurred previously (and thus no callback is saved), *Step Out* will behave like *Continue*, running until the end of the program.

 ![Imagine visualizing the functionality of the step out button.](img/debugger/step_out_functionality.png)